 The Projects in Colombia, Guatemala, Honduras, Indonesia, Kenya, Mexico and Nepal carry out protection work, public relations, reporting, training and support to volunteers, advocacy, fundraising, collaboration with other organizations and publications.
 They also coordinate, together with the Country Groups, creating and activating international support networks.

-The staff of the International Office in London, England, is responsible for the development of the organization, coordination, communications, financial management and administration.
+The staff of the International Office (IO) in Brussels, Belgium, is responsible for the development of the organization, coordination, communications, financial management and administration.
 You can find the address below.

 The highest decision-making body of PBI is the General Assembly (GA), which meets every three years, takes key strategic decisions and appoints the International Council.
 The GA is made up of volunteers and staff representatives from PBI country groups and projects.
 Between General Assemblies, key international decision-making bodies of PBI are: